alfonsolink/tf_faster_rcnn_fixed/README.md

 # tf_faster_rcnn

-This is an experimental tensorflow implementation of Faster R-CNN, following (Ren, Shaoqing, et al. "Faster R-CNN: Towards real-time object detection with region proposal networks."
+This is an experimental tensorflow implementation of Faster R-CNN, by (Ren, Shaoqing, et al. "Faster R-CNN: Towards real-time object detection with region proposal networks."
 Advances in neural information processing systems.
 2015.)<br />
-Layers are based on py-faster-rcnn (https://github.com/rbgirshick/py-faster-rcnn), with some modifications to suit them to tensorflow's mostly NHWC layers.
+Layers are based on py-faster-rcnn (https://github.com/rbgirshick/py-faster-rcnn), but modified to suit them to tensorflow's mostly NHWC layers.

 Base trunk is a Residual Network, with options for either 50, 101, or 152 layers.
 Following He, Kaiming, et al. "Deep residual learning for image recognition." arXiv preprint arXiv:1512.03385 (2015)., the RPN is set right after conv4, followed by ROI Pooling.
 Layers conv5 and up serve as the "fully-connected" layers.